Riley-D-1/Software-Assement-Task-2/Project_Documentation.md

 ## End of Sprint Review Questions
 1. Evaluate how effectively your project meets the functional and non-functional requirements defined in your planning.

-Refer to specific criteria or expectations outlined in your requirements document.

 My  project effectively meets most of the functional and non functional criteria.
+They can verse a bot in a fun and interactive GUI and play my card game (Joker's Judgement).
+The system has random drawing and deck splitting and you are able to keep track of your own health and inventory.
+The system clearly follows the rules that I laid out in rules.md and it clearly shows who won and lost.
+The program is responsive and reacts to the users clicks smooth and repsponsively processing all actions correctly.
+It is realiable and doesn't crash very often in my testing however the game is not easily understandable for someone who doesn't have a clear idea of the game rules.
+My rules due to the updates in how my card game is played are hard to read and not very understanable.

 2. Analyse the performance of your program against the key use-cases you identified.

-Discuss whether the program behaves as expected and handles input/output as planned.

 My program behaves as expected and handles the input and output of my program well.
+The program is not as clear and effective as I hoped however I will be able to develop

 3. Assess the quality of your code in terms of readability, structure, and maintainability.

-Consider naming conventions, use of functions, comments, and overall organisation.

-My code is more readable however after updating pygame i am now recieving an error related to maintainbility that would have to be fixed to enusre the long term functionality of my program.
-My naming conventions are slightly s
+My code is more readable however after updating pygame i am now recieving an error related to maintainbility* that would have to be fixed to enusre the long term functionality of my program.
+My naming conventions are slightly confusing as they have to be named in certain ways in order not to conflict with existing functions and lists.
+My comments are detailed and proide a solid understanding of my code.
+I am creating code that shouldn't much maintaining and relies upon well known python importds that are likely to go oboselte.

+*This is the error
 ```
 UserWarning: pkg_resources is deprecated as an API.
 See https://setuptools.pypa.io/en/latest/pkg_resources.html.
 The pkg_resources package is slated for removal as early as 2025-11-30.
 Refrain from using this package or pin to Setuptools<81.
   from pkg_resources import resource_stream, resource_exists